fwouts/react-screenshot-test/README.md

 That's it.
 Well, almost!

-All that's left is configuring up Jest for your screenshot tests:
+All that's left is configuring Jest for your screenshot tests:

 ```js
 // jest.screenshot.config.js